swiftlang/swift-package-manager/Documentation/DependencyHells.md

   which causes a package to lock that dependency to a particular version.

 ## Namespace Collision
-A package may have two or more dependencies may have the same name.
+A package may have two or more dependencies that have the same name.
   For example, a `Person` package depends on an `Addressable` package that defines a protocol for assigning a mailing address to a person,